CharlesGodwin/pymagnum/README.md

 Length: 6 AGS_A1    =>A102343A007C
 Length:21 REMOTE_00 =>400000F60002770001003311241E6B000001025800
 Length:21 REMOTE_00 =>400000F60002770001003311241E6B000001025800
+.
+.
 Packets:45 in 1.10 seconds
 </pre>
 If nothing happens or you get a lot of UNKNOWN lines, try reversing the two wires on your setup and repeating the test.
 If that fails contact the author.
+Refer to Feedback at the bottom of this document.

 ## Available Tools
 Tools will be added as they are developed.
 Tools are implemented as Python modules and can be invoked with this generalized command:
 `python3 -m magnum.tools.<tool name> --help`
 Currently the tools avaiable are:

-### testrs495
+### testrs485
 This tool is described in the installation instructions.
 `python3 -m magnum.tools.testrs485 --help`

 ## magdump
 This is a program that will dump a JSON string to the console for all available devices.
 The default is to dump a string and exit.
-But if the interval is set to a number the prgoram will dump a string every <interval> seconds
+But if the interval is set to a number the program will dump a string every <interval> seconds

 `python3 -m magnum.tools.magdump --help`
 The regular options to set with this tool are: